canonical/mir/doc/getting_and_using_mir.md

 ## Getting Mir on Arch

-If you're on Arch Linux, you can install 'mir' from the AUR.
+On Arch Linux, you can install the [mir](https://aur.archlinux.org/packages/mir/) package from the AUR.

 Using Mir demos
 ---------------